tangrams/zinc-style/README.md

 Mapzen offers the Zinc style in three flavors:

-1. **[Default](https://github.com/tangrams/zinc-style)** - Full set of labels, including high contrast icons highlighting OpenStreetMap business listing data.
-2. **Some labels** (this repo) - Streets, cities, and water bodies are labeled and some big parks are named only (no icons).
+2. **Default** (this repo) - Some labels for streets, cities, water bodies, and some big parks with name only (no icons).
 No business labels.
-Good for data visualization overlays that need a to provide some location context.
+Good for data visualization overlays that need to provide some location context.
+1. **[More labels](https://github.com/tangrams/zinc-style-more-labels)** - Full set of labels, including high contrast icons highlighting OpenStreetMap business listing data.
 3. **[No labels](https://github.com/tangrams/zinc-style-no-labels)** - Just the lines and polygons, please.

 **Looking for a different style?** We offer a range of styles including [Refill](https://github.com/tangrams/refill) (high contrast black & white cartography) and [Cinnabar](https://github.com/tangrams/cinnabar-style) (classic color cartography).